Ancient Greece: Colonies

 During the Archaic period, the Greek population grew beyond the capacity of the limited arable land of Greece proper, resulting in the large-scale establishment of colonies elsewhere: according to one estimate, the population of the widening area of Greek settlement increased roughly ten-fold from 800 to 400 BC, from 800,000 to as many as 7 1/2–10 million.
 This was not simply for trade, but also to found settlements.
 These Greek colonies were not, as Roman colonies were, dependent on their mother-city, but were independent city-states in their own right.

 Greeks settled outside of Greece in two distinct ways.
 The first was in permanent settlements founded by Greeks, which formed as independent poleis.
 The second form was in what historians refer to as emporia; trading posts which were occupied by both Greeks and non-Greeks and which were primarily concerned with the manufacture and sale of goods.
 Examples of this latter type of settlement are found at Al Mina in the east and Pithekoussai in the west.
 From around 750 to 500 BC, Greeks settled colonies in all directions.
-To the east, the Aegean coast of Asia Minor was colonized first, followed by Cyprus and the coasts of Thrace, the Sea of Marmara and south coast of the Black Sea.
+To the east, the Aegean coast of Asia Minor was colonized first, followed by Cyprus and the coasts of Thrace, the Sea of Marmara and the south coast of the Black Sea.

 Eventually, Greek colonization reached as far northeast as present-day Ukraine and Russia (Taganrog).
 To the west the coasts of Illyria, Southern Italy (called "Magna Graecia") were settled, followed by Southern France, Corsica, and even eastern Spain.
 Greek colonies were also founded in Egypt and Libya.
 Modern Syracuse, Naples, Marseille and Istanbul had their beginnings as the Greek colonies Syracusae (Συράκουσαι), Neapolis (Νεάπολις), Massalia (Μασσαλία) and Byzantion (Βυζάντιον).
 These colonies played an important role in the spread of Greek influence throughout Europe and also aided in the establishment of long-distance trading networks between the Greek city-states, boosting the economy of ancient Greece.